Emergency Boiler Works

 Temporary heating

-The following is reproduced from the Church of England guidance on Temporary Heating Options (2023), which is applicable to managing emergency works in the Diocese of Lichfield.
+The following is reproduced from the Church of England guidance on Temporary Heating Solutions (2025), which is applicable to managing emergency works in the Diocese of Lichfield.

-When a church's heating system breaks, rushing to replace a broken gas boiler with a new gas boiler may appear to solve the immediate problem, but it is often a missed opportunity to improve the way a building is heated.
+When a heating system breaks, rushing to replace a broken gas boiler with a new gas boiler may solve the immediate problem, but it is often a missed opportunity.

-During this period, a temporary heating solution may be needed.
+During this period, a temporary heating solution is likely to be needed.

 Interim faculty